Increase your factory productivity with the next generation 52/96 workholding system of vises, bases and mounts from Mate Precision Technologies.

 A zero-point system, Mate 52/96 workholding is compatible with similar systems, including 52mm and 96mm four post pull stud configurations from Lang, Jergens, 5th Axis, Gerardi and others.

 This new line maximizes holding power and offers best-in-class accuracy and repeatability.
 Mate’s quick change design reduces setup time and process variability.
 Watch the video to see how fast you can install and remove a Mate DynoGrip™ vise to a Mate DynoLock™ base.
 Make the switch to more productive and efficient workholding.

-CVD coated diamond tools are a perfect match for machining the graphite moldforms for EDM.
-The abrasive nature of EDM graphite grades severely limit the life of carbide tools, and PCD diamond tools are not available in the configurations required for detailed moldmaking.
+Decatur Diamond CVD coated diamond tools are a perfect match for machining glass fiber composites.
+The very abrasive characteristics of composite materials severely limit the life of both carbide and PCD diamond tools.

 Tools with diamond on the surface wear longer and have a lower coefficient of friction.
 These characteristics provide substantial benefit to machining operations.